AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

 to the phase fraction for Phase ` in every histogram.
 The "*" will be replaced with the number of the current histogram.

-Equivalences are checked with :func:`CheckEquivalences` (described in detail :ref:`below <CheckEquivalences>`).
+Equivalences are checked with :func:`~GSASII.GSASIImapvars.CheckEquivalences` (described in detail :ref:`below <CheckEquivalences>`).
 This may result in the creation of additional "Hold" and "Constr" constraints being added to the ``constrDict`` and ``fixedList`` lists.